 All you need to do is remember one single master password to unlock the tool - you can then forget all your other passwords as the tool stores them for you.

-Some of these tools will also safely store other details such as your address and credit card details, auto-filling any forms when you buy something online & saving you the effort of having to type them out.
+Some of these tools will also safely store other details such as your address and credit card details, and then auto-fill any forms when you buy something online - saving you the effort of having to type them out.

 Many also work in the "cloud", giving you access to your passwords from anywhere in the world - including from your phone.

 And since you now only need to remember one master password, then it's much easier to make that one password really strong.